Admission Requirements: Life Sciences, B.S. / Physician Assistant Studies, M.S.

 - Submit an application through the Centralized Application Service for Physician Assistants (CASPA).
 This application includes:

-- Three professional letters of recommendation, including at least one from a health care practitioner with D.O., M.D., or P.A. credentials.
+- Three professional letters of recommendation, including at least one from a healthcare practitioner with PA, MD, or DO credentials

-- No math or science grade lower than B-.
+- No prerequisite grade lower than a B.

 - Only one math or science course can be retaken one time to achieve the required grade.

-- In-person progression evaluation and recommendation from the program director.
+- In-person progression evaluation and recommendation from the PA program chair.

 - Fulfillment of Technical Standards of the Physician Assistant Studies program.

 If you are accepted to the master's program, your Life Sciences, B.S. degree will be conferred upon successful completion of your first year in the Physician Assistant Studies, M.S. program.
-If you are not accepted to the master's program, you must complete the requirements for another B.S. degree in the life sciences department.
+If you are not accepted to the master's program, you must complete the requirements for another B.S. degree in the biological and chemical sciences department.

 Graduates of the master's degree program are eligible to take the Physician Assistant National Certification Examination administered by the National Commission on Certification of Physician Assistants.
 All states require applicants for physician assistant licensure to pass the certification examination.